 Benefits of White Label Website Hosting for Agencies

-One of the biggest advantages of white label website hosting is the ability to build recurring revenue streams.
+One of the biggest advantages of white label hosting is the ability to build recurring revenue streams.

 Instead of making a one-time profit from designing a website, you can keep earning every month by managing your clients’ hosting accounts and customers’ sites.
 This creates a sustainable business model that grows with each new client.